Ne-Yo: 2013–2019: Non-Fiction and Good Man

 In March 2013, Ne-Yo collaborated with Akon on David Guetta's single "Play Hard", from his 2012 album Nothing but the Beat 2.0.
 He also collaborated with Jessica Sanchez on her single "Tonight" from her debut album Me, You & the Music.
 The single, along with the music video was released on March 21, 2013.
 In April, Ne-Yo and Cher Lloyd collaborated on their single "It's All Good", which eventually was featured on Fruttare commercials.
 Around the same time, he and Celine Dion recorded "Incredible" for Dion's 2013 album Loved Me Back to Life.
 "Incredible" was released as a single in February 2014 and the music video premiered in June 2014.

 On May 29, 2014, Ne-Yo announced his upcoming sixth studio album would be called Non-Fiction.
 That same day, he announced a new single, "Money Can't Buy".
 On September 16, 2014, the lead single from "Non Fiction" was sent to mainstream radio titled "She Knows" featuring Juicy J. A few months later, Ne-Yo announced that the new release date for Non-Fiction was January 27, 2015.
 The album included collaborations with Pitbull and Charisse Mills.
 The album peaked at number five on the Billboard 200 chart.

 In July 2015, Ne-Yo collaborated with Dimitri Vegas & Like Mike on a new song for the Tomorrowland anthem titled "Higher Place".
 In 2016, Ne-Yo collaborated with Yunel and J Alvarez for their single entitled "Sin Miedo", released on November 12, 2016, and with Diamond Platnumz for their single entitled "Marry You", released on February 2, 2017.

 On May 8, 2017, Ne-Yo released a single "Earn Your Love" from his forthcoming seventh album, whilst announcing that the album is slated for a release in 2017.
 A new single, "Another Love Song" was released on May 30, 2017.
-In July 2017, he made a cameo in the comedy film Girls Trip, starring Queen Latifah, Jada Pinkett Smith, and Regina Hall.
+He also made a cameo in the comedy film Girls Trip, starring Queen Latifah, Jada Pinkett Smith, and Regina Hall.

-2020-present: New music and The Masked Singer
+2020–present: New music and The Masked Singer

 On March 27, 2020, Ne-Yo collaborated with Jamaican dancehall singer Charly Black for a new single, Over Again.

-From 2020 to 2021, Ne-Yo competed as Badger in the second season of the British version of The Masked Singer.
-He finished as the runner-up to Joss Stone.
+From 2020 to 2021, Ne-Yo competed as "Badger" in the second season of the British version of The Masked Singer.
+He finished as the runner-up to Joss Stone as "Sausage".
 He also confirmed that his next album, previously titled Sweet Escape had been renamed Self Explanatory.
 It was released on Motown Records on July 15, 2022.

+In 2023, Ne-Yo competed in season ten of The Masked Singer as "Cow" where he won the season.